 Students will be selected on a first-come, first-served basis.
 Enrollment is limited!

-The completed payment page will serve as confirmation of participation in the CUSP program.
-An information packet will be mailed the second week of August.
+The completed payment page will serve as confirmation of participation in the Intro to Higher Ed program.
+An information packet will be mailed the first week of August based on move-in date.

 Or, you may mail the $50 deposit in the form of a check or money order to the address below.
 Please indicate the student’s name, address, phone number, and Banner ID.